Please note that this page may contain affiliate links.

 Today I want to show you how to cut out the clutter so you can save time.
-My specialty is to show busy moms how to save time, and keeping your clutter around can take up a lot of your time.
+My specialty is to show busy moms how to organize their time, life, and space.
+Keeping your clutter around can take up a lot of your time.

-Today I'm not going to get into the time that is wasted by having cutter, instead I'm going to show you how to cut the clutter so you will have more time.
+Today I’m not going to get into the time that is wasted by having clutter, instead, I’m going to show you how to cut the clutter so you will have more time.

 I’m a firm believer that everyone can find 20 minutes to get something done and today I’m going to share with you how to declutter your home by only committing to 20 minutes a day.